Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 Following the owner closely around the house.

-Becoming overly excited when the owner prepares to leave
+Becoming overly excited when the owner prepares to leave.

-Panting, drooling, or trembling without an obvious cause
+Panting, drooling, or trembling without an obvious cause.

-Loss of appetite or changes in sleep patterns
+Loss of appetite or changes in sleep patterns.

 If these signs appear, it is important to address the issue before they escalate to more severe behaviours.

-How is Separation Anxiety Diagnosed?
+Diagnosing Separation Anxiety

 Evidence-Based Strategies to Manage Separation Anxiety